What are cat whiskers for?

 Why are my cat's whiskers falling out?

-It may be that at some point our cat loses part of its whiskers and this causes us concern.
-Nothing could be further from the truth, cats' whiskers grow back.
+At some point, our cat may lose some of its whiskers, and this may cause us concern.
+Nothing could be further from the truth: cats' whiskers do grow back.

-As a reference, they normally have between 16 and 24 whiskers, so if we see that there are less than this amount, we can easily detect if our cat has gone through a shedding process.
+For reference, They usually have between 16 and 24 whiskers, So if we see that there is less than this amount, we can easily detect if our cat has gone through a shedding process.

-Likewise, if the hair bulb has not been damaged, in a matter of 1-2 months our cat will have its whiskers again.
+Likewise, if the hair bulb has not been damaged, in a matter of 1-2 months our cat will have its whiskers back.

 Can you cut cats' whiskers?

-It's not advisable to cut or pluck a cat's whiskers , as this would leave them unprotected.
-If they only have one or two whiskers, nothing would be a problem, but if there were many, it would be a problem, as their ability to see up close and navigate would be greatly impaired.
+It is not advisable to cut or pluck a cat's whiskers., since we would be leaving it unprotected.
+If it's just one or two whiskers, nothing would be a problem, but if there were many, it would pose a problem, as its ability to see up close and navigate would be greatly impaired.
 Consequently, the feline could become fearful, insecure, or clumsy, at least until they grow back.

 7 interesting facts about a cat's mustache